swati24081992/MATH-F212/README.md

 - [Project](#project)

 ## Course Content
-This is an introductory course to statistical machine learning for students with some background in calculus, linear algebra and statistics.
-The course is focusing on supervised learning, i.e, classification and regression.
+This is an introductory course to statistical machine learning for students with some background in calculus, linear algebra, and statistics.
+The course focuses on supervised learning, i.e., classification and regression.
 The course will cover a range of methods used in machine learning and data science, including:
 - Linear regression
-- Classification via logistic regression and k-nearest neighbour
+- Classification via logistic regression and k-nearest neighbor
 - Regression and classification trees
 - Bagging and boosting
 - Neural networks and deep learning
 - Principal component analysis
 - k-means clustering

 These methods will be studied from various applications throughout the course.
-The course also covers important practical considerations such as cross-validation, model selection and the bias-variance trade-off.
-The course includes theory (e.g., derivations and proofs) as well as practice (notably the lab and the course project).
+The course also covers important practical considerations such as cross-validation, model selection, and the bias-variance trade-off.
+The course includes theory (e.g., derivations and proofs) and practice (notably the lab and the course project).
 The practical part will be implemented using Python.

 ## Course Structure
 * Introduction